ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 For Windows OS, the user is SYSTEM and you must key in the RMM SSH Key here to authenticate for both source and target servers.
 {: note}

-In case, if user is using 'Auto Provision' feature, no need to setup target.
-Only friendly name for target machine is required.
+In case, if user is using 'Auto Provision' feature, no need to set up target.
+Only friendly name for target server is required.
 {: note}

 ## RackWare RMM V2V Migration
 {: #rackware-rmm-v2v-migration}
 {: step}

-You can migrate the machines one-by-one or opt to run multiple simultaneous migrations.
+You can migrate the servers one-by-one or opt to run multiple simultaneous migrations.
 If you are running multiple simultaneous migrations, then download the CSV template from the RMM server and populate the appropriate fields.

 1. Login into the RMM server.